CybercentreCanada/assemblyline4_docs/docs/administration/signature_management.md

 ![Signature management](./images/signature_management.PNG)

 !!! warning
     You cannot add new signatures to the system via this interface.
 Instead, Assemblyline has a [source management](../source_management) interface which lets you add a variety of external sources to fetch signatures from.
-The updater of the different services take care of loading the source URLs and the new signature(s) into the system.
+The updater of the different services takes care of loading the source URLs and the new signature(s) into the system.
 It will also sync existing signatures that have changed since the last import.

 ## Signature list